Avg: 2.5 from 166 votes

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 P1.
 Climb the arete, with tricky protection at first, then belay in a recess, or climb a chimney to a large ledge with bolts.
 You can rap from here to the ground, angling to the right up the hill, with a 70m.
-It can be done with a 60m if you are willing to do some reasonable but not entirely trivial downclimbing, or maybe without any downclimbing if you can swing really far to the right.
+It can be done with a 60m if you are willing to do some reasonable but not entirely trivial downclimbing, or maybe without any downclimbing if you can swing really far to the right, but I can hardly recommend this.
 Knot the ends either way on this rap.

 P2.
 If not rapping, choose from 3 alternatives above the belay: the West Face, a 5.8 crack to the right (with a rotten start); Hair City, which tackles the steepest part of the overhang at 5.9, directly above; or the West Buttress to the left, which climbs a shallow chimney over the left side of the overhang.
 All 3 reach another ledge, where one may belay or continue easily to the top of the Bastille.